Vetru-Apps/mqtt-dashboard-documentation/docs/brokers.md

 If you want to test or play around with different connection settings, there are a few open brokers available.

 The most commonly used is `test.mosquitto.org`, providing TCP and WS connections, with/without authentication and with/without encryption.
 Be aware that this is a publicly available broker, so any message you send will be visible by anybody.
-Moreover, testing TLS connections is not always feasible, as the server as problems with its CA certificate and Client certificate from time to time.
+Moreover, testing TLS connections is not always feasible, as the server has problems with its CA certificate and Client certificate from time to time.

 Another one is `broker.hivemq.com`, available as plain TCP or WS.

 You can find a comprehensive list [here](https://github.com/mqtt/mqtt.org/wiki/public_brokers).

+If you want to test an SSL connection (let's say with Amazon AWS), read the [dedicated page](tls_encryption.md).